apache/apisix-website/website/blog/2022/06/14/automated-operation-base-apache-apisix.md

 ## Summary

 The above is an introduction to the architecture and some scenarios of the automatic operation and maintenance platform of Tongcheng Digital Technology Co., Ltd. based on Apache APISIX.
 Now, APISIX is becoming more and more powerful.
-It supports plug-in development using Wasm and Python.
+It supports plugin development using Wasm and Python.
 The ecology of Apache APISIX is also very strong.
 If you have any questions, you are welcome to communicate and discuss in the community.